Compositing and GPU Acceleration

 const ctx = e.data.canvas.getContext('2d')

-// Heavy pixel manipulation runs here, completely isolated from 16.6ms budget
+// pixel manipulation runs here, completely off the main thread

 }